vmmateev/Fiscal-Info.ASP-App/README.md

 <br/><br/>

 ## 🏷️ Project Description
-✔️	**Fiscal-App Info** is a application for storage data from fiscal printers and devices installed arround the petrol stations.<br />
+✔️	**Fiscal-App Info** is a application for storage data from fiscal printers and devices installed around the petrol stations.<br />
 <br />
 ✔️	The application requires a simple registration process with email and password.<br />
 <br />